Mersen130/Quarantine_Assistant/README.md

 User and Admin will be routed to the corresponding dashboard after login.

-## Questionnaire
+## Questionnaire (`/questionnaire/`)

 If a user does not have an existing account, he will be directed to a simple questionnaire system to analyse whether he needs to take a 2 weeks quarantine.
 This page is only accessable to a new user, a new user must finish all questions before continuing.
 If it's deemed necessary for the user to take the quarantine, he will be directed to the signup page.
 If a user refuse to quarantine, the page will be directed to login page.

-## Signup
+## Signup (`/signup/`)

-This page lets user to create an account, and will route to the normal user's dashboard page upon creation.
+This page lets users create an account, and will route to the normal user's dashboard page upon creation.
 Users can only create accounts in the type of normal user, admin account and doctor account are setup by developers, it could not be created by users.

 ## User profile